Kodari

-Kodari is a part of Bhotekoshi rural municipality in Sindhupalchok District of Bagmati Province (previously Tatopani VDC of Bagmati Zone of Central Development Region; from 1990–2017).
+Kodari is a part of Bhotekoshi rural municipality in Sindhupalchok District of Bagmati Province (previously Tatopani VDC of Bagmati Zone of Central Development Region; from 1990 to 2017).
 The other side is the town of Zhangmu (also known as Dram or Khasa in Nepali) located in Nyalam County, Shigatse Prefecture of the Tibet.

 History

 In ancient times, it was the starting point of a trans-Himalayan caravan route.
 Newar traders headed north from Kodari and after crossing Kuti pass turned east to continue their journey across the Tibetan Plateau to Lhasa.

 The construction of the 115 km Kathmandu-Kodari Road during the 1963-67 period.
 It was named Araniko Highway in Nepal and China National Highway 318 beyond.
 As of 2011, Nepal is planning to expand it to six metalled lanes.